xdmushui/partner-center-sdk/develop/partner-center-authentication.md

     Write-Host "ApplicationSecret   = $($password.Value)"
     ```

-    Be sure to document the application identifier and secret values because they will be used in the steps below.
+    Be sure to make note of the application identifier and secret values because they will be used in the steps below.

 3. Grant the newly create Azure AD application the read secrets permissions using the Azure management portal or the following commands.